rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

 #### Apache web server

 By default, Apache does not allow the use of `.htaccess`.
-You must configure Apache to allow `.htaccess` based authentication.
+You must configure Apache to allow `.htaccess`-based authentication.

 Open the Apache configuration file in a text editor and find the section that begins with `<Directory "/var/www/html">`.